 The Universal Collimator Assembly (UCA) provides optical testing of components or systems as large as 1.5 meters in diameter in a thermal vacuum environment.
 The UCA includes a horizontal and a vertical collimator assembly.
 The goal of the UCA is to provide high-accuracy system-level test, calibration, performance characterization, and integration support of large-aperture imaging optical systems in a space-qualified environment.

 The Optical System Test Facility

 The Optical System Test Facility (OSTF) provides high-accuracy system-level test, calibration, performance characterization, and integration support of large-aperture imaging optical systems.
 This full complement of system alignment, test, and calibration capabilities in a class 7 (class 10,000) environment is available to all customers on a scheduled basis.
 The facility allows for a large range in the size and configuration of optical systems and components.

 The Radiometric Calibration Lab

-The Radiometric Calibration Lab (RCL) is capable of performing spectral radiance and irradiance calibrations that are traceable directly to NIST radiometric standards in the wavelength region from 250 nm – 1000 nm.
+The Radiometric Calibration Lab (RCL) is capable of performing spectral radiance and irradiance calibrations that are traceable directly to National Institute of Standards and Technology (NIST) radiometric standards.

-Available instrumentation includes: NIST traceable calibration lamps and diffusersSpectralon™ and BaSO4 integrating spheres of various sizes, detectors, spectrometers, collimators, and other equipment necessary for the radiometric characterization and calibration of optical and near-infrared sensors.
+Available instrumentation includes: NIST traceable calibration lamps and diffusers, integrating spheres of various sizes, detectors, spectrometers, collimators, and other equipment necessary for the radiometric characterization and calibration of optical and near-infrared sensors.

-Ball Aerospace’s Spatial Metrology function uses a combination of measurement instrumentation including theodolites, portable coordinate measurement machines, laser trackers and software to map out structures in two or three-dimensions and can provide relationships between features with up to six degrees of freedom.
+Ball Aerospace’s Spatial Metrology function uses a combination of measurement instrumentation including theodolites, portable coordinate measurement machines, laser trackers and software to map out structures in two or three-dimensions.

 Operational Land Imager (OLI) in the Stray Light Test Facility